 Your opening statement should include why you’re writing it, which role you are applying for and how you heard about the job or where you saw it advertised.

 Your second paragraph should be a strong personal statement which highlights your most impressive experience or skills.
 Use the job description as a guide as you write this – explain how these skills would make you an asset to the company.

 Show your enthusiasm for the company and what they do.
 Make sure you’ve done your research and can demonstrate a genuine interest in the industry.
 Perhaps the company has a new product that you’re particularly excited about?
 Show your interest for this – remember to express how you can help them achieve their goals.

 Make sure that your closing statement is positive and confident.
 Use this to reiterate how interested you are in the role and how you look forward to discussing it further with them.
 Sign your letter off with the correct salutation (remember: Dear Sir/Madam = yours faithfully; Dear Mr/Mrs/Name = yours sincerely) and your full name and contact details.

 Top 10 Tips For The Perfect Cover Letter

-4. Don’t just copy your CV – You have limited space across your cover letter don’t waste it by repeating yourself.
+4. Don’t just copy your CV – you have limited space so don’t waste it by repeating yourself.